About Me

 Hobbies

-Beyond research, I enjoy spending time outdoors — hiking, kayaking, skiing, swimming, dancing and playing badminton.
+Beyond research, I enjoy staying active and spending time outdoors—hiking, camping, kayaking, skating, and skiing—as well as dancing, swimming and playing badminton.
 If it involves fresh air or movement, I’m usually in.

 I also love exploring new places and restaurants (statistical sampling, but for food).
-I’m an avid reader, particularly books on art, aesthetics, and Eastern philosophy, and I maintain a regular meditation practice to stay grounded — which turns out to be quite helpful when models refuse to converge.
+I’m an avid reader, particularly books on art, aesthetics, philosophy, and history, and I maintain a regular meditation practice to stay grounded—which turns out to be quite helpful when models refuse to converge.

 Recent News

-- 2026-07-12: I will present our work on genetic contributions to longitudinal phenotypes (with Xiaoyu Wang, Jianxin Shi, and Paul S. Albert) at the International Biometric Conference (IBC) 2026 in Seoul, Republic of Korea.
+- 2026-07: Thrilled to be invited to present our work on heritability analysis for longitudinal phenotypes (with Xiaoyu Wang, Jianxin Shi, and Paul S. Albert) at the International Biometric Conference (IBC) 2026 in Seoul, South Korea.

 - 2025-07-08: Honored to receive the NIH Fellows Award for Research Excellence (FARE) 2026 (top 25% of all applicants).